-Kicking off the second day of the Paley Center's "Deals & Dealmaking" conference, Mike Hopkins, CEO of Hulu, and Irwin Gotlieb, chairman of ad giant GroupM, registered cautious optimism about the arrival of true multiplatform measurement and monetization tools.
+Kicking off the second day of the Paley Center for Media's International Council Summit ("Deals & Dealmaking"), Mike Hopkins, CEO of Hulu, and Irwin Gotlieb, chairman of ad giant GroupM, registered cautious optimism about the arrival of true multiplatform measurement and monetization tools.

 "Every time the business gets more complex, our scope of work grows," Gotlieb said.
 Thanks to technology, "I can find consumers at census level.
 I can de-duplicate.
 And I can do all that with much more precision than I could in the past."